JoshKbaum/YouLookGreat/README.md

 # _You Look Great_

 _Currently a Work In Progress.
 An iOS mobile app that compliments you when you take a selfie.
-Functionality is completed, will be recording audio shortly._
+Functionality is completed, I will be re-recording audio shortly._

 ## Setup